R. J. Reynolds: Family and personal life

+Neal died of pneumonia in 1920 while living in Omaha, Nebraska and working as division managing salesman for the R. J. Reynolds Tobacco Company.
+Neal is buried in the William Neal and Kate Bitting plot in Salem Cemetery, Winston-Salem.

 Reynolds was the most eligible bachelor for many years in Winston-Salem and married Katharine Smith (November 17, 1880 – May 23, 1923), who was 30 years his junior, on February 27, 1905, in Mount Airy, North Carolina.
 She was the daughter of Zachary Taylor Smith (February 19, 1847 – June 13, 1938) and Mary Susan Jackson (January 21, 1855 – April 17, 1926).
-She was born in Stokes County, North Carolina and died in New York City.

-Reynolds and Katharine's father Zachary were cousins, and Reynolds had known Katharine since she was a young girl.
+Reynolds and Katharine's father, Zachary, were first cousins, and Reynolds had known Katharine since she was a young girl.
 She earned a degree in English literature and went to work as a Reynolds secretary, at one point winning $1,000 in a company-sponsored contest.
 Reynolds joked that he married Katharine to get his money back.
 Their marriage was very happy, and Reynolds wrote to Katharine saying he was very glad he waited so long to marry.
 Katharine Reynolds urged her husband to shorten employees' work hours and provide a lunchroom, schools and nursery services for them.